sciffany/sciffany.github.io/index.md

-I'm a Year 3 Computer Science student in National University of Singapore with a passion for software development, algorithms, and computer graphicss.
+I'm a Year 3 Computer Science student in National University of Singapore with a passion for software development and computer graphicss.
 <br/>
 <br/>